wayland/Raku-TOP/docs/Markdown/Reference/Database/Storage.md

 **Relation $frontend-object**

-The frontend object that is using this backend object.
+The frontend object that is using this storage object.

 **Database::Storage :$database**